kazaamjt/BlogContent/index.md

 Some of the things I'm gonna try to get up and going:

 - A searchable library of all my PDF's.
-I have a LOT of technical books in PDF form.
+I have a LOT of ebooks on various technical subjects.
 - VMs that can host GPU-bound tasks.
 For example, my significant other does a lot of wacky stuff with AI's but having her laptop train models overnight is not ideal.
 - CI/CD.
-I could really use some self hosted CI/CD for several of my projects.
+I could really use some self hosted CI/CD for several of my projects...
 - A GIT server?
-- Accesible from anywhere by VPN.
+- VPN services, so I can access the cluster from anywhere.

 ## The Plan

-The plan is simple, create a frankenstein cluster of machines using any hardware I could get my hands on.
+The plan is simple, create a frankenstein cluster of machines using any hardware I can get my hands on.
 Step one is providing space for all these different machine.
 Luckily my roommate had a server-rack in a garage somewhere.
-(Who doesn't?)
+(Who fucking doesn't?)

 Now all of the hardware I have, are old desktops.
 So at some point, the plan is to mount the hardware from those machines on panels,